Accidents and injuries are dealt with in the first section of this guidance; diseases and dangerous occurrences are covered subsequently.

 Trade union safety representatives also have the legal right to undertake an inspection in the event of an accident.
 If there is an NEU safety representative at your school, you should report the incident to them.

-It is important to ensure that the injured employee has received medical attention.
+It is of course important to ensure that the injured employee has received medical attention.
 Make sure that photographs of injuries are taken; many doctors will do this but if not make sure that photographic evidence is taken.

 Taking photographs, making sketches and taking measurements at the scene of the incident can be vital in establishing the facts.
-Where the incident has involved furniture or equipment, photographs of broken or failed items are important.
+Where the incident has involved furniture or equipment, photographs of broken or failed parts are important.
 Also photograph and record any items that should not ordinarily be in the environment as these could have contributed to the incident.

 Should the accident or injury be reported to the employer?